angular/angular/modules/@angular/docs/cheatsheet/bootstrapping.md

     .bootstrapModule(app.AppModule);
 });`|`platformBrowserDynamic().bootstrapModule`
 description:
-Bootstraps an application defined as AppModule ng module using the Just in Time compiler.{@target js}Must be wrapped in the event listener to fire when the page loads.{@endtarget}
+Bootstraps the app, using the root component from the specified `NgModule`. {@target js}Must be wrapped in the event listener to fire when the page loads.{@endtarget}